NO RESERVE AUCTION SEPT. 26, 2026

 The original boat was designed as a typical oil rig boat, with a flat open deck covering the aft half of the boat.
 If desired, this boat could easily be returned to original commercial pedigree, by removing the salon and flybridge decks, to provide approximately 30ft x 17ft of open deck to carry two 20ft shipping containers, etc. It used to look something like this:

 Walking onto the stern swim platform and up three steps, the aft cockpit area is covered, used as for alfresco dining and the main entry.
 The aft bulwark is open about 8ft wide, with the intention of carrying a 6x6 amphibious vehicle.
-There is a removable rail, of course, for safety.
-The davit (explained later) could easily lift 2000# onto this lower aft deck.
+There are removable rails, of course, for safety.
+The davit (explained later) could easily lift 2000# onto this lower aft deck (and the upper deck).

-Moving forward, there are full walk-around passages on each side, leading to fore deck with a 5ft x 5ft three-person hot tub, the hydraulic anchor windlass, etc. (Before installing the hot tub, I stored two personal watercraft in this area, but I never used them.
+Moving forward on the main deck, there are full walk-around passages on each side, leading to fore deck with a 5ft x 5ft three-person hot tub, the hydraulic anchor windlass, etc. (Before installing the hot tub, I stored two personal watercraft in this area, but I never used them, so I sold them and installed a hot tub..
 There remains the 4” heavy pipe stem for a davit, if one desired to return to such configuration.
 Dual access to the chain storage locker containing 300ft of all-chain rode.

 Back to stern of the boat, the main entry to the salon is from the covered aft deck.
-The set of double-opening hurricane glass doors have: a combination lock, deadbolt and hurricane latches.
-Here one enters an entry area, about 5ft in length, with a day head situated to starboard.
+The set of double-opening hurricane glass doors have: a combination lock, deadbolt and integrated hurricane 3-point bolting.
+Here one enters a foyer with teak and holly flooring, about 5ft in length, with a day head situated to starboard.

 Forward of the dining room is the raised pilot house.
-There is a companion way to starboard with washer and vented dryer, leading to the 3 pilot house steps and furthermore, to the galley, old crew quarters and old captain’s quarters.
+There is a companionway to starboard with washer and vented dryer, leading to the 3 pilot house steps and further forward, to the galley, old crew quarters and old captain’s quarters.
 To port of the raised pilothouse is the stairway down to the staterooms.

-Three more steps up from the pilot house to the expansive flybridge with covered and fully equipped helm station (including joystick controls and virtual/sky dynamic-positioning anchoring system) with bench for two on the port side and a companion seat on the starboard side.
-(Starboard-side controls were removed during recent paint, as they were deemed unnecessary, but still hidden below.)
+Three more steps up from the pilot house to the expansive flybridge with covered and fully-equipped helm station (including joystick controls, virtual/sky dynamic-positioning anchoring system and 2 additional Simrad chartplotters for redundancy) with bench for two on the port side and a companion seat on the starboard side.
+(Starboard-side controls were removed during recent paint, as they were deemed unnecessary, but still hidden below.
+I planned to move this extra control station into a portable box, but just haven't had the need.)
 Aft of this covered navigation area is a huge open deck, the reason some of friends call my boat an aircraft carrier!
-I can carry my 16ft pontoon boat in this area, but currently it has two outdoor sofa/chair sets and a round dining table for 4.
+I can carry my 16ft pontoon boat in this area, but currently it has two outdoor sofa/chair sets, a round dining table for 4 and a propane grill.

 At the stern of the flybridge is a custom built 11ft aluminum tender with 20hp Mercury outboard.

 Staterooms are below deck.
-The forward and aft staterooms are virtually identical in size and function, both having a queen bed, storage, and private bathrooms.
+All ensuite.
+The forward and aft staterooms are virtually identical in size and function, both having a queen bed, storage, private bathrooms and mounted 32" TVs.
+The forward stateroom has a remote display of the Furuno navigation system.
 In between, is a double-twin stateroom with storage and its own bathroom.
-Each stateroom has its own heat/A/C control.
+Each stateroom has its own heat/AC control.
+Large opening ports with emergency covers and suitable for me to escape, at 200lbs.

 The engine room is below the salon and accessed via the starboard exterior passageway (with an emergency escape hatch from the fuel room).
 There are two large removable hatches under the salon floor, used in 2008 when the engines were replaced.
 Full height, walk around engine room makes it easy to reach everything, this engine room is delightful place to work, and even air conditioned!
-Caterpillar C-9 engines installed in 2008 with 1750 hours on them.
+Caterpillar C-9 engines installed in 2008 with 1850 hours on them.
 ZF transmissions with trolling feature.
-3 generators: 30kw installed 2024 with 500 hrs and with a hydraulic pump, 15kw installed 2020 with 750 hrs, and 5kw “night generator” installed in 2000 but rarely used anymore with the advent of the whole-ship 20kw Victron inverter with 20kwhrs of battery storage.
-Oversized American Bow Thruster 370 stabilizers with “stabilization at rest” feature, providing stabilization even when the boat is not moving forward.
+3 generators: 30kw installed 2024 with 850 hrs and with a hydraulic pump, 15kw installed 2020 with 1950 hrs, and 5kw “night generator” installed in 2000 with 1160 hrs but rarely used anymore with the advent of the whole-ship 20kw Victron inverter with 20kwhrs of battery storage.
+Oversized American Bow Thruster 370 hydraulic stabilizers with “stabilization at rest” feature, providing stabilization even when the boat is not moving forward.
 Hydraulics: Stabilizers, 16” bow thruster and anchor windlass.
-Two hydraulic pumps: one on 30kw genset and another on port engine, so the stabilizers can be used underway without the 30kw genset running and also as a back-up, if the main pump on the 30kw genset ever failed.
+Two hydraulic pumps: one on the 30kw genset and another on the port engine, so the stabilizers can be used underway without the 30kw genset running and also as a back-up: if the main pump on the 30kw genset ever failed.

 Specifications: